Ending Anti-Atheist Bigotry: What You Can Do

 Recognizing Anti-Atheist Bigotry

 Suppose a Christian says that her god has been such an important part of her life that she does not understand how atheists can be fulfilled without believing in her god.
 This may be silly, but it is not bigotry.
-But suppose this same Christian says that atheists are immoral because they do not believe in her god.
+But suppose this same Christian went on to say that atheists are immoral because they do not believe in her god.
 Now we're talking bigotry.

 The point worth making here is that just because you or I do not like a statement does not make it bigoted.
 Look for the false claim which is generalized to the entire group on the basis of group membership.
-Examples of anti-atheist bigotry are unfortunately easy to find (see the Monique Davis case for a particularly disturbing example).
+Examples of anti-atheist bigotry are unfortunately easy to find.

 What About Bigoted Atheists?